fernanda-palacios/pizza-parlour-cli/README.md

       -  `cli  pickup-or-delivery select-delivery-method --order_id={order_id} --method={one of: ‘ubereats’, ‘in-house’, ‘foodora’} --address={address}`

+Note: ensure the CLI is used with valid cases (cancel an existing order, add pizza then topping, remove existing item, etc)

 Note: a cli method might be implemented as `see_full_menu` but it needs to be called as `see-full-menu` (with dashes not underscores)